 Chime’s Automatic Savings

 Chime, a U.S. challenger bank that was founded in 2013, uses the round-up concept to help users save money every time they make a purchase.
 In conjunction with this way to save, the bank also allows users to automatically transfer a percentage of each paycheck into their savings account.
 While this isn’t a new concept, Chime has built a user experience around the transfer capability and sends push notifications regarding savings progress to make it more accessible for users.

-Qapital differentiates itself in the PFM space with its If This, Then That (IFTT) savings tool that leverages behavioral economics to get users to save when certain actions are triggered.
-For example, users can have Qapital set a small amount of money aside each time they visit the gym, every time it rains, or each time Trump tweets.
-These customizable rules are set up to help users reward themselves for good behavior, deter bad habits, and some are just intended to be ridiculous.
-Overall, Qapital’s tools have helped users save $500 million.
+Qapital uses the concept of If This, Then That (IFTTT) to help users set up a structure around their savings transfers.
+The tool leverages behavioral economics to get users to save when certain actions are triggered.
+For example, accountholders can have Qapital set a small amount of money aside each time they visit the gym, every time it rains, or each time Donald Trump tweets.

 Simple’s Round-Up Rules